Auvergne-Rhône-Alpes France City Guides

 The Croix-Rousse is known as “the Hill that Works,” as opposed to the Fourvière Hill, “the Hill that Prays.”
 In the 19th century, the Croix-Rousse was Lyon’s silk district, home to 30,000 canuts (the name given to silk workers in Lyon) who made the city a major textile center in Europe.

-Take a stroll to discover the soul of this district, where past and present mingle, and the buildings are specially designed to house the looms between traboules and stairs.
+Take a stroll (or even better, book this guided walking tour) to discover the soul of this district, where past and present mingle, and the buildings are specially designed to house the looms between traboules and stairs.
 While you’re there, you can enjoy the neighborhood’s local charm, its cafés, shops, and street art, and then enjoy the views of Lyon from the plateau at the top.

 Take an E-bike Guided Tour

 This guided e-bike tour is an excellent introduction to the city of Lyon.
-In three hours or so, we visited Lyon’s top attractions on two wheels, from the banks of the Saône River to the Parc de la Tête d’Or.
+In three hours or so, we visited the main Lyon tourist attractions on two wheels, from the banks of the Saône River to the Parc de la Tête d’Or.

 The bonus was having a local guide with us, who helped us navigate through the city and entertained us with the history of the city and its main landmarks.